lsst-dm/dmtn-156/index.rst

 Plot :numref:`apdb-scylla2-nb-time-select-fit.png` shows select performance for this test.
-Compared to other cases the behavior looks more complicated -- initially it grows faster, then it suddenly improves around visit 90k.
+Compared to other cases the behavior looks more complicated -- initially select time grows faster, then it suddenly improves around visit 90k.
 That improvement corresponds to the restart of the Scylla cluster that was performed as a cleanup after GPFS outage.
-Scylla does not use GPFS so it is not clear how any potential GPFS issues could affect Scylla. ore likely explanation is that Scylla itself developed some inefficiencies that were cleared after restart.
+Scylla does not use GPFS so it is not clear how any potential GPFS issues could affect Scylla.
+More likely explanation is that Scylla itself developed some inefficiencies that were cleared after restart.